EternalSirius/doanhnn.github.io/opensource.md

 This is a kind of advance opensources.
 Only for who loves to build their own RISC-V based CPU.

-### Imagenet Dataset Extraction
+### ImageNet Dataset Extraction

 [[Link](https://gist.github.com/BIGBALLON/8a71d225eff18d88e469e6ea9b39cef4)]

 This is a cool script that I found out on Github.
-I did have a trouble with the Imagenet dataset's structure at first, but this script saves me a lot of time.
+I did have a trouble with the ImageNet dataset's structure at first, but this script saves me a lot of time.

 ### Spiking Neural Network